 On May 8, 2015, the FASB issued ASU 2015-08, "Business Combinations (Topic 805) Pushdown Accounting" which conforms the FASB's guidance on pushdown accounting with the SEC's guidance.
 ASU 2015-08 is effective for annual periods beginning after December 15, 2015.
-The Company does not expect this ASU to have a material impact on its consolidated financial statements.
+As of June 30, 2016, this ASU has not had a material impact on the consolidated financial statements.

 In April 2015, the Financial Accounting Standards Board issued Accounting Standards Update No. 2015-03, "Simplifying the Presentation of Debt Issuance Costs," which changes the presentation of debt issuance costs in financial statements.
 Under this guidance such costs would be presented as a direct deduction from the related debt liability rather than as an asset.
 This guidance is effective for interim and annual reporting periods beginning after December 15, 2015.
-The Company is currently evaluating the impact this guidance will have on its Consolidated Balance Sheet, but expects that as of June 30, 2015 this guidance would not have a material effect on the consolidated balances current presentation.
+As of June 30, 2016, this ASU has not had a material impact on the consolidated balances current presentation.